flexie/eas-4803-8803-ccs/docs/homework.md

 1. Intro to rock physics.
 [Assignment 1](Assignments/homework1.md).
 Submit your homework as a PDF report.
 (Due: 11:59 PM Jan 27, 2023)

 2. Fluid flow simulation.
-[Assignment 2](Assignments/CCS8803_HW2.ipynb).
-Put this notebook in the folder which you made to run docker.
-Submit both jupyter notebook and a PDF file.
+Assignment 2 [click here](Assignments/CCS8803_HW2.ipynb).
+You need to download the jupyter notebook and put it in the folder you created while running docker.
+And then when you run the docker again from the same folder you should be able to open the notebook in a browser.
+Please submit both the notebook and a pdf.
 (Due: 11:59 PM Feb 21, 2022 (Tue))

 <!--
 3. Wavefield extrapolation and migration.
 [Assignment 3](Assignments/Exercise3.md) (Due: 3:30 PM March 29, 2022)